PriyanshCloudKeeper/readme-testing/README.md

 ### 1. Clone the Repository

 Clone the project to your server.
-The project includes the Janus source code and the `docker-compose.yml` file.
+The project includes the Axiom source code and the `docker-compose.yml` file.

 ### 2. Configure Environment Variables